Palestine Under the Ottomans

 The Unreasonable Palestinian Hatred of the Jewish Immigrants (see also)

 The Tanzimat reform Land Code of 1858 allowed purchase of land.
-The effendi, - 'notables'-the elites and merchants and local Ottoman beys and pashas took the opportunity to gain legal ownership of property while Arab peasants, the fellaheen, became tenants of these absentee owners.
-When Zionist Jewish immigration began in the late 19th century life in Palestine was already so bad that the Arabs were emigrating from the Levant in large numbers and the poor farming practices were affecting the returns from land ownership and making sale to Jews attractive.
+The Arab A'yan, the effendi, 'notables' - the elites and merchants and local Ottoman beys and pashas took the opportunity to gain legal ownership of property while the peasants, the fellaheen, became tenants, always in debt, of these absentee owners.
+When Zionist Jewish immigration began in the late 19th century life in Palestine was already so bad that large numbers were emigrating from the Levant and the poor farming practices were affecting the returns from land ownership and making sale to Jews attractive.

-The Arab response to Jewish immigration into Palestine was so extremely negative, violent and criminal that one suspects/expects the Jews must have been doing terrible things to the lives of the Arabs.
-But in the period up to WW1, the new legal immigrants had very little effect on the Arab population.
+From the begining, the response to Zionist Jewish immigration into Palestine was so extremely negative, violent and criminal that one suspects/expects the Jews must have been doing terrible things.
+But in the period up to WW1, the new legal immigrants had very little effect on the local population.
 Arab and Jewish communities lived separate lives and by 1914 only a small percentage of the fellaheen had been dispossessed by Jewish purchase of land while more work was available because of Jewish capital investment.
-By 1914, Jews had only secured about 2% of Palestine land, mostly in the coastal plains and the Galilee.
+By 1914, Jews had only secured about 2% of Palestine land, mostly in the coastal plains and the Galilee and their population had doubled to more then 50,000, 15% of the population.
+According to Mohsen Mohammed Saleh 55,000 European Jews had emigrated to Palestine between 1881 and 1914 and the first armed attacks by peasants on Zionist settlers ocurred in 1886 In 1914 there were 80,000 Jews in Palestine but the numbers fell to 55,000 by 1918.

 Further Information: